Ronimaloni/White_Paper/Habit_Audit.md

 ### One strength

 I usually make an outline and then just sit and write most of the way through.
+I like to handwrite because my thoughts flow out much better and faster when I handwrite.
+I dont have to think about the words or letters.
+I am not coordinated enough to type well for long periods of time.
 When I do write, I write in big chuncks at a time then go back and edit later.